pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 ![](media/5a215a2316542f28c2d66ba77ea8383a.png)

-After you log in, the docker CLI is available from a Windows Powershell command prompt.
+After you log in, the docker CLI is available from a Windows PowerShell command prompt.
 These instructions were mostly sourced from the article,
 <https://docs.docker.com/v17.09/docker-for-windows/install/>.